Food trucks expanding footprint at American Eat

 The new American Eat tenants will slip into recently vacated stalls.

-• El Bochas will take the small area that was originally home to Market Bar, which Bonilla and his partners operated.
-The bar moved into a much bigger space that had been used for storage.
+El Bochas will take the small area that was originally home to Market Bar, which Bonilla and his partners operated.
+The bar moved into a much bigger space at American Eat that had been used for storage.

 El Bochas owner Leyva said he will focus on cold dishes including ceviche and seafood cocktails.